werf/werf/docs/_includes/cli/werf_cleanup.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Cleanup unused images from project images repo and stages storage.
+Safely cleanup unused project images and stages.

-This is the main cleanup command for periodical automated images cleaning.
-Command is supposed to be called daily for the project.

 First step is 'werf images cleanup' command, which will delete unused images from images repo.
-Second step is 'werf stages cleanup' command, which will delete unused stages from stages repo (or locally) to be in sync with the images repo
+Second step is 'werf stages cleanup' command, which will delete unused stages from stages storage to be in sync with the images repo.

+It is safe to run this command periodically (daily is enough) by automated cleanup job in parallel with other werf commands such as build, deploy and host cleanup.

 {{ header }} Syntax